turbot/steampipe-plugin-alicloud/docs/tables/alicloud_ecs_disk_metric_read_iops.md

-# Table: alicloud_ecs_disk_metric_read_ops
+# Table: alicloud_ecs_disk_metric_read_iops

 Alicloud Monitoring metrics provide data about the performance of your systems.
-The `alicloud_ecs_disk_metric_read_ops` table provides metric statistics at 5 minute intervals for the most recent 5 days.
+The `alicloud_ecs_disk_metric_read_iops` table provides metric statistics at 5 minute intervals for the most recent 5 days.

 ## Examples